 - how often the reaction happens

-- the time it takes between eating a particular food and the start of the first symptoms
+- the time it takes between eating a particular food and the start of symptoms

 - whether any family members have allergies or conditions like eczema and asthma

 The doctor will look for any other conditions that could cause the symptoms.
-For example, if your child seems to have diarrhea after drinking milk, the doctor may check to see if lactose intolerance could be the cause rather than a food allergy.
-Celiac disease — a condition in which a person cannot tolerate gluten, a protein found in wheat and certain other grains — also can mimic the symptoms of food allergies.
+For example, if your child seems to have diarrhea after drinking milk, the doctor may check to see if lactose intolerance could be the cause.
+Celiac disease — a condition in which a person cannot tolerate the protein gluten — also can cause similar symptoms.

-One of those tests might be a skin test.
+- a skin test.
 This test involves placing liquid extracts of food allergens on your child's forearm or back, pricking the skin, and waiting to see if reddish raised spots (called wheals) form within 15 minutes.
-A positive test to a certain food only shows that your child might be allergic to that food — the allergist may do other tests for confirmation.
+A positive test to a food only shows that your child might be sensitive to that food.

-After diagnosing your child with a food allergy, the allergist will help you create a treatment plan.
-No medication can cure food allergies, so treatment usually means avoiding the allergen and all the foods that contain it.
+If your child has a food allergy, the allergist will help you create a treatment plan.
+Treatment usually means avoiding the allergen and all the foods that contain it.

 You'll need to read food labels so you can avoid the allergen.
-Since 2006, a new food labeling law has made this a little easier.
-Makers of packaged foods are required to clearly state, in or near the ingredient lists, whether the product contains milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, or soy.
+Makers of foods sold in the United States must state whether foods contain any of the top eight most common allergens: milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, or soy.

-Although there's no cure for food allergies, medications can treat both minor and severe symptoms.
-Antihistamines might be used to treat symptoms such as hives, runny nose, or abdominal pain associated with an allergic reaction.
+There's no cure for food allergies.
+But medicines can treat both minor and severe symptoms.
+Antihistamines might be used to treat symptoms such as hives, runny nose, or belly pain from an allergic reaction.

 Signs and symptoms of anaphylaxis that would require epinephrine include:

+Every second counts in an allergic reaction.
 If your child starts having serious allergic symptoms, give the epinephrine auto-injector right away.
-Seconds count during an episode of anaphylaxis.
-Then call 911 or take your child to the emergency room so additional treatment can be given, if needed.
-Also, your child needs to be under medical supervision for at least 4 hours because even if the worst seems to have passed, a second wave of serious symptoms (called a biphasic reaction) often happens.
+Also give it right away if the symptoms involve two different parts of the body, like hives with vomiting.
+Then call 911 and take your child to the emergency room.
+Your child needs to be under medical supervision because even if the worst seems to have passed, a second wave of serious symptoms can happen.